-Argentina has double taxation treaties in force with Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Mexico, the Netherlands, Norway, Russia, Spain, Sweden, Switzerland, the UK, UAE and Uruguay.
+Argentina has double taxation treaties in force with Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Mexico, the Netherlands, Norway, Russia, Spain, Sweden, Switzerland, the UK, the UAE, Qatar and Uruguay.
 These treaties may set forth limitations to the country's tax jurisdiction in relation to income or personal asset tax and special rules regarding foreign tax credits.
-Except for the treaty with Bolivia and Uruguay, Argentine double taxation treaties are based on the Organisation for Economic Co-operation and Development (OECD) and UN tax models.
+Except for the treaties with Bolivia and Uruguay, Argentine double taxation treaties are based on the Organisation for Economic Co-operation and Development (OECD) and UN tax models.

 v Issues impacting entrepreneurs as holders of active business interests

-Argentine corporations and limited liability companies are not pass-through entities pursuant to Argentine legislation and, therefore, must report their income and pay the resulting income tax at a 30 per cent rate (25 per cent for tax periods commencing after 1 January 2021).
+Argentine corporations and limited liability companies are not pass-through entities pursuant to Argentine legislation and, therefore, must report their income and pay the resulting income tax at a 25, 30 or 35 per cent rate (depending on the income).
 These two types of entities comprise the vast majority of Argentine companies.

-However, dividends paid by foreign companies are subject to income tax in the case of domestic individuals, at a 5 per cent to 35 per cent rate (unless an applicable double taxation treaty establishes otherwise).
+However, dividends paid by foreign companies are subject to income tax in the case of domestic individuals at a 5 to 35 per cent rate (unless an applicable double taxation treaty establishes otherwise).

 i Applicable jurisdiction and law